 Any advance you receive is all the cash you will see from them until the advance ‘pays out’ – ie you pay them back.
 So if you got a $15,000 advance but only sell $1000 a year, that’s 15 years before you see any cash from your contract!

 They don’t have to (some do, some don’t) pay the advance all at once.
 Often they’ll pay a third to begin with, a third part way through and a third at the end.
 Unless you’ve been given a phenomenal advance, you’ll need to keep your day job.

 The books are no longer your books and you no longer can do with them what you wish.

 They can and will ask you to change major aspects even if those parts are already adored by readers.

 They can sell the rights to anyone they want to and you can’t make a peep.
 If they want to give the rights to someone to turn it into a hideous film version that they like to call ‘their interpretation of your story’ they can!
 You just get stuck with the results.

 They can charge you for e-v-e-r-y-t-h-i-n-g, including the editing of your book, the creation of the cover, internal formatting and just about anything else they want.
 Their fees come straight out of your royalties, so unless you are amongst the top selling authors, chances are you will make pittance.

 I know I have to put in a stack-load of work being an indie author, but at least at the end of the day I still own all my work and I can still reach those dizzying heights that some traditionally published authors reach.
 It may take more work and time (and then too, it might happen in the blink of an eye) but it will happen!
 I’ll damn well make sure of it *grin*

-The Arrival, is currently available for FREE at at Amazon : AmazonUK : Barnes & Noble : iTunes US : iTunes UK : Kobo : Smashwords : Sony
+The Arrival, available FREE at at Amazon : AmazonUK : Barnes & Noble : iTunes US : iTunes UK : Kobo : Smashwords : Sony